ppesterev/bigtrip/considerations.md

 ## design

-tidy up callbacks in eventForm - separate cbs for diff form actions, each calls applyChanges

 offers: have to be unique within a type? could have same offer but diff 'levels' of it at diff prices?
 event list/sublist component structure awkward, rethink
-things like getting the blank event object, or getting the category of event type
-should go somewhere they belong
+things like getting the blank event object, or getting the category of event type should go somewhere they belong
+getting event time should really be a method of the event class

 - **Event model**

 destination should update on datalist click, not just blur
 managing the imperative charts from react is something else

-getting event time should really be a method of the event class
+~~tidy up callbacks in eventForm - separate cbs for diff form actions, each calls applyChanges~~
 ~~various combinations of urls/methods/request contents have to be mapped to actions the app is actually allowed to perform~~
 ~~instead of a url, useRequest could accept a function returning a Promise~~
 ~~offers come in in a different shape, adjust~~